-- Continuing Nursing Education (CNE) is the professional development activities which provide update information related to patient care, nursing sciences, and teaching learning methodologies.
-The CNE may reflect care procedures, sharing updates by those who attended the training, or sharing specialized care in various nursing contexts.
+- Continuing Nursing Education (CNE) is the professional development activities which provides update information related to patient care, nursing sciences, and teaching learning methodologies.
+The CNE may be reflection of care procedures, sharing update by those who attended the trainings, or sharing of specialized care in various nursing contexts.
 CNE is a part of CPD. - Continuing Professional Development (CPD) for Myanmar nurses and midwives is defined as the personal and professional development activities or programs that help to create learning of professionals after initial graduation.
-The CPD provides up-to-date knowledge and skills for nurses and midwives to ensure the care provision within the scope of nursing and midwifery practice stipulated in the Myanmar Nurse and Midwife Council Law and ensures patient safety. - Continuing Professional Development System is a structured component and process in defining, recognizing, documenting, operating, and recording CPD activities/programs and monitoring and evaluating the output, outcome, and impact of the continuing professional development. - Continuing Professional Development Activities refer to various activities that enhance learning and competencies.
-They may include training, workshops, conferences, seminars, formal education, teaching research, self-directed learning, and other academic activities that are designed to meet the needs of nurses and midwives, the nursing and midwifery profession, health service system, health needs of patients/clients or community and national health policy. - Continuing Professional Development program is a personal and professional development program which includes series of activities with common goals or objectives.
+The CPD provides up-to-date knowledge and skills for nurses and midwives to ensure the care provision within the scope of nursing and midwifery practice stipulated in the Myanmar Nurse and Midwife Council Law and is safe for patients. - Continuing Professional Development System is a structured component and process in defining, recognizing, documenting, operating, and recording CPD activities/programs and monitoring and evaluating the output, outcome and impact of the continuing professional development. - Continuing Professional Development Activities refer to various type of activities that enhance learning and competencies.
+They may include training, workshop, conference, seminar, formal education, teaching research, self-directed learning and other academic activities which are designed to meet the needs of nurses and midwives, nursing and midwifery profession, health service system, health needs of patients/clients or community and national health policy. - Continuing Professional Development program is a series of CPD activities with common goals or objectives. - Continuing Professional Development Providers are educational institutions, hospitals, health professional organization, individual nursing or midwifery expert, and other health related parties (public, private, non-profit or profit) who

-- Continuing Professional Development Providers are educational institutions, hospitals, health professional organizations, individual nursing or midwifery experts, and other health-related parties (public, private, non-profit, or profit) who are registered and granted approval by MNMC to organize CPD programs and activities. - Lady Health Visitors (LHVs) are the senior midwives who attained LHV positions after completing six months LHV training. - A supervisor is a nursing or midwifery personnel who oversees the nurse's or midwife's performance.
-The supervisor takes responsibility for verifying the CPD activities of nurses and midwives after checking the evidence of attendance/engagement.
+- registered and granting approval by MNMC to organize CPD programs and activities. - Lady Health Visitors (LHVs) are the senior midwives who attained LHV position after completing the six months LHV training. - Supervisor is nursing or midwifery personnel who oversees the nurse's or midwife's performance.
+The supervisor takes responsibility to verify the CPD activities of nurses and midwives after checking the evidence of attendance/engagement.